 I used to have a traditional listening center with a tape recorder and a junction box with several sets of headphones, but I found that it was both difficult for the children to use independently and expensive to find multiple copies of books.
-And don’t even get me started on the tangled headphone cords!
+Don’t even get me started about the tangled headphone cords!

-Also, the children could never agree on what they wanted to listen to so they were either fighting over the book and ripping it, or there was only one child there all alone.
+The children could never agree on what they wanted to listen to, so they were either fighting over the book and ripping it, or there was only one child there – all alone.

 iPad Listening Center

-The quickest and easiest way to create a successful listening center is to use a device, like an iPad.
+The quickest and easiest way to create a successful listening center in your classroom is to use a device, like an iPad.
 Watch the video above and read the full blog post HERE to learn how you can get started using an iPad as a listening center in your classroom.

 Listening Center QR Codes

-Another way to create a listening center that kids can use independently is to use QR Codes.
+If you want to create a listening center that your kids can use independently you’ll want to try QR Codes.
 This method doesn’t cost a dime, but it does require some work up front, Wi-Fi, and of course, the books.
 To get started with QR codes in your classroom, watch the video tutorial above and read the full blog post HERE.

 iPod Listening Center